1gog/ruby-slave/README.md

-NodeJS slave for OpenShift
+# Ruby slave for OpenShift
-Image ready to use